matt76k/connect6/README.md

 >  It's yours if you can find it...
 >  But you'll have to search the source code!
 >
->  --- inspired by One Piece
+>  --- inspired by OnePiece

 ## License